cognitedata/toolkit/README.md

-# Official Cognite Data Fusion project templates
+# Cognite Data Fusion Toolkit

 The CDF Toolkit is a command-line interface (`cdf-tk`) used for configuring and administrating Cognite Data Fusion (CDF) projects.
+It ships with modularised `templates` that helps you configure Cognite Data Fusion according to best practices.

 It supports three different modes of operation:

 1. As an **interactive command-line tool** used alongside the Cognite Data Fusion web application to retrieve and